 Images are a crucial element of every website: they make posts and pages more interesting and appealing to read, but they can quickly become a burden for your page speed.
 Google is always wary and ready to judge your moves when it comes to web performance, and you don’t want to disappoint it, right?

-That’s why we’re here to provide you with all the insights about image optimization!
+That’s why we’re here to provide you with all the insights about image optimization for WordPress!

 You’re going to learn everything about how to resize and compress your images, maintain their quality and how to choose the best free online image optimizers.
 We’ll dig even deeper recommending a very useful WordPress image optimization plugin, Imagify, and how you can benefit from the jquery lazy load script.